dredozubov/polyrhythmix/README.md

 out.mid was written successfully
 ```

-Polyrhythmix operates under an assumption, that it's easy to replicate a pattern that converges over a finite number of bars in the DAW or tablature editor, so it only generates 3 bars of drums in this case.
+Polyrhythmix operates under the assumption that it's easy to replicate a fully converged pattern in the DAW or tablature editor, so it only generates 3 bars of drums in this case.
 On Mac OS, I usually do something in lines of `poly <OPTIONS> -o out.mid && open out.mid` or `poly <OPTIONS> -o out.mid && open -a 'Guitar Pro 7' out.mid`.

 This way it defaults to 4/4 as a time signature, but we may want to interpret this rhythmic pattern in 3/4 for example.
 Let's try it: